The Sneaky Ways Grocery Stores Hijack Your Brain

 They’re everywhere.
 At the end of aisles.
 In the middle of aisles.
 Occasionally inside your soul.

-And each one is perfectly placed to turn a two-way lane into a one-cart bottleneck, forcing someone to stop and wait for the other person to move their cart through while questioning their life choices staring at a “Family Value Snack Pack” tower.
+Each one is perfectly placed to turn a two-way lane into a one-cart bottleneck, forcing someone to stop and wait for the other person to move their cart through.

 Because the longer you’re trapped, the more likely you are to grab something off the kiosk.